Questfall/docs/quest-mining/completion/README.md

 The effective Bounty is fixed when an assignment is issued, using the slot in that user's visible Feed.
 Feed refreshes, new quests, and neighbouring publications expiring do not change this Bounty during the lease.
 A new assignment issued after expiry receives a fresh slot price.
 Personal Mining modifiers and the retry penalty still apply; a completion submitted for moderation saves its reward at submission and uses that snapshot when approved.

 {% hint style="info" %}
 The Quest Bounty will also change if the quest allows multiple attempts.
-For example, if a quest allows five retries, each failed attempt will reduce the Quest Bounty by 20%.
+For example, Question and Quiz permit five attempts with reward multipliers of 100%, 80%, 60%, 40%, and 20%.
+Survey accepts a valid choice at the full multiplier.
 {% endhint %}

 Quest Bounties will be driven mainly by competition between authors trying to get as many completions for their quests as possible, and will increase as the platform becomes more popular.